felixarntz/wp-encrypt/readme.txt

 = I have obtained my certificate, but my site is still regular HTTP! =

 The plugin only acts as a connection between your WordPress site and Let's Encrypt - it is used to obtain the certificate.
 WordPress cannot modify your server configuration to use it, that's why you need to take care of it yourself.
 However, you will find basic instructions in the plugin.
 After adjusting your server configuration, you also need to switch your site to HTTPS.

-= How do I use the plugin? =

-After plugin activation you will find a new admin page in the Settings menu where you can register, generate, renew and revoke certificates for your WordPress site.
-In a Multisite, this menu is not located in the regular admin, but in the network admin, and it will work for all sites in the network.

 = Where should I submit my support request? =